cityofaustin/atd-data-lake/docs/platform_setup.md

 Now, build the image: `docker build --tag ctrdocker/tdp:latest .`

 > Note that if the image already exists (e.g. this process was performed earlier, and it is being rerun to upgrade dependencies), the old image should be replaced with the new.
-If you didn't want to replace the old image, it is possible to tag it with an older version: `docker image tag ctrdocker/tdp ctrdocker/tdp:FY19`
+If you didn't want to replace the old image (e.g. you want to keep it as a backup), it is possible to tag it with an older version: `docker image tag ctrdocker/tdp ctrdocker/tdp:FY19`

 ### Staging the "atd-data-deploy" Project